Worship, Fellowship & Service in the Congregational Tradition

 All are welcome to our Friday Night at the Movies group.
-We meet the 2nd Friday of each month at 7 pm to watch a movie previously decided by the group.
+We meet the 2nd Friday of each month in the Pastor's Office at 7 pm to watch a movie previously decided by the group.
 Fellowship, food and discussion on the movie all take place.

 We hope that you'll join us.